-Extension or review ideas for literature lessons?
+Extension activities for literature lessons?

 Sometimes, we teachers need a list to get ideas flowing, a starting point.
 I am currently brainstorming ways to make literature come alive (a cliche, I know) for my students.

 I want students to remember the characters and language of what we share together.
 That satisfied, exhilarating feeling from reading?
 My students should experience that.
 When I think of extension activities, I know I won’t always have time for fancy, lengthy prep.

 I need activities for literature lessons that won’t cost a fortune or require a ton of time.
 In prepping for myself, I hope I’m helping you.
 Here are TWENTY-FIVE simple activities for literature lessons.

 Hang blank “posters” around the room.
 Label the posters with important concepts for a graffiti activity.
 As students walk around the room, jot down your ideas as well.
 If students post an idea that prompts a question, write a sentence starter for other students.

 Use the student work to clarify any misconceptions and to start class discussions.
 Students enjoy seeing their work displayed in class, no matter how old they are.

 Color!
 I give students guidance with literary coloring sheets, but you can ask them to draw pictures, doodle notes, or brainstorm examples on blank paper.
 I often set a timer and ask students to create for four minutes.
 At the end of that time, we discuss what students created from the story.

 Ask for student feedback.